Weekly Updated Forecast, issued June 29th.

 We should see a more active and dynamic pattern.

-Rainfall will begin to become heavier across Southern states.
+Rainfall will begin to become heavier across Southern and Eastern states.

 Rainfall : 10 – 20 mm